Ericsson/SpecPressExt/README.md

 1. **Version selection** — A searchable commit picker appears showing the 200 most recent git commits.
 Choose "Local files (current workspace)" to export the current working copy, or select a specific commit/branch/tag to export an older version.
 You can type to filter by commit message, hash, or ref name.

+2. **Front page selection** (spec root only) — When exporting from the specification root, you can choose between:
+    - **Specification Front Page** — Uses the configured front page (if `specpress.frontPageData` is set)
+    - **CR Cover Page** — Uses a Change Request cover page if a draft CR file (`CRxxxx.json`) is detected in the `history/` folder
+    - **No Front Page** — Exports without a cover page

+   The extension automatically detects available options and validates CR data.
+If validation fails, an error dialog shows the issues with an "Open CR File" button to fix them.
+See the [specpress CR Cover Page documentation](https://github.com/Ericsson/specpress/blob/main/documentation/CR-Cover-Page.md) for details on creating CR files.

-2. **Save location** — A save dialog opens with a timestamped default filename (e.g. `2026-03-31 14-30-00 Export.docx`).
+3. **Save location** — A save dialog opens with a timestamped default filename (e.g. `2026-03-31 14-30-00 Export.docx`).
 If exporting from a git commit, the short hash is appended (e.g. `...Export_abc1234.docx`).
 The dialog initially opens in the folder configured via `specpress.defaultExportFolder`, or in the last used export folder.

-3. **Export** — The extension collects all markdown and ASN.1 files from the selection, processes section numbers, renders mermaid diagrams, converts equations, and generates the DOCX file with 3GPP-style formatting.
+4. **Export** — The extension collects all markdown and ASN.1 files from the selection, processes section numbers, renders mermaid diagrams, converts equations, and generates the DOCX file with 3GPP-style formatting.

-When exporting at the spec root level (i.e. the folder configured in `specpress.specificationRootPath`), a cover page is automatically included if `specpress.coverPageTemplate` and `specpress.coverPageData` are configured.
+**Standalone CR Cover Page Export:**

+You can export just a CR cover page without specification content:

+1. Navigate to `spec/history/` folder
+2. Right-click on a CR JSON file (e.g., `CR1234.json` or `CRxxxx.json`)
+3. Select "Export Selected to DOCX"
+4. The extension exports only the CR cover page as a DOCX file

 ![DOCX file in MS-Word](https://raw.githubusercontent.com/Ericsson/SpecPressExt/main/images/06_docx_file_in_MS-Word.png)